electron/electronjs.org-old/_docs/api/system-preferences.md

 * `event` String
 * `callback` Function

-Subscribes to native notifications of OS X, `callback` will be called when the corresponding `event` happens.
+Subscribes to native notifications of OS X, `callback` will be called with `callback(event, userInfo)` when the corresponding `event` happens.
+The `userInfo` is an Object that contains the user information dictionary sent along with the notification.

 The `id` of the subscriber is returned, which can be used to unsubscribe the `event`.

-Under the hood this API subscribes to `NSDistributedNotificationCenter`, possible values of `event` are:
+Under the hood this API subscribes to `NSDistributedNotificationCenter`, example values of `event` are:

 * `AppleInterfaceThemeChangedNotification`
 * `AppleAquaColorVariantChanged`